melih-tas/BIG-MAP_ROTI/README.md

 ## Programmable Logic Controller

 A Siemens PLC is being used in this project.
 It is a SIMATIC ET 200SP.
 The power supply is a SITOP PSU100S.
-The needed input is AC 120/230 V and the given output is DC 24 V/5 A.
+The needed input is AC 120/230 V and the given output is DC 24 V/5 A. The programming of the PLC is taking place in TIA Portal V15.1.

 <img src="https://user-images.githubusercontent.com/101114939/165723514-2be1792b-7a0d-4e0f-89c0-0bbf47b50346.jpg" width="50%">